nobodyscripts/LeafBlowerScript/Readme.md

 If you have problems, try using F12 (with logs enabled), it will check your settings and report back if it finds issues.

+### 3. In game setup

+The script uses two loadouts (1/3) to change gear/pets for GemFarm and Tower Boost modes, 1 being a 'Default' set which reapplies Bearo, 3 having a crafted set for sharded MTF.
+These must be setup manually to work.

 ## Hyper-V Setup

 See discord server #info channel for details on running in a vm.